SwellPoem/Adaptive_Collision_Detection/README.md

 The trajectory for the end-effector is designed to follow an elliptical path in 3D space.

 #### Controller parameters
-- kp = 80, kd = 15: Gain parameters for the feedback linearization controller
+- Kp = 80, Kd = 15: Gain parameters for the feedback linearization controller
-- Residual gain (k): 0.2
+- Residual gain (K): 0.2
 - λ1 = 1.5, λ2 = 1.1: Adaptive rate parameters for updating the dynamic parameters

 ### Results